Eccles conveyancing FAQs

 Conveyancing fees will include the conveyancer's legal fees and disbursements.

-Conveyancing disbursements are the taxes and additional costs incurred on your behalf, for example Land Registry fees or land charges.
+Conveyancing disbursements are the taxes and additional costs incurred on your behalf, for example Land Registry fees or property searches.
 Legal fees are for the work your solicitor carries out for you.

 Your solicitor's legal fees for buying or selling a house in Eccles are fixed, which means that for a standard conveyancing transaction, what you pay is exactly what you see in your quote.